Learn more about everolimus (Afinitor), including what it is, how it's given and its side effects.

 7. Further support

-Many people find it helps to talk to someone who has been through the same experience as them.
+You may find it helpful to talk to someone who has been through a similar experience to you.

-Breast Cancer Now’s Living with Secondary Breast Cancer service can provide an opportunity to meet those in a similar situation, and offers helpful support and information in a relaxed environment.
+Our Living with Secondary Breast Cancer service can help you meet others in a similar situation, and offers helpful support and information in a relaxed environment – see below.

 You might also find it helpful to join one of our Live Chat sessions, or visit our confidential online forum.